Geofflac/Expat-app/README.md

 # NUS FINTECH SG - PROJECT
 This project has been developed during the NUS FINTECH program.
-It was a great use case to apply theoretical knowledge and class exercises seen in class to develop a unique full-stack application.
+It was a great use case to apply theoretical knowledge and class exercises seen in class and develop a unique full-stack application.
 This project was a team effort, besides the Dev-Ops part.

 ## 1 - Design Challenge